Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

   />
   <Figcaption>

   Simplified pipeline for GPU-driven rendering.
-See slide 12 for full Nanite version.
+See slide 12 for the full Nanite version.

   </Figcaption>
 </Figure>